Hayling Ferry

 The Hayling Ferry is a foot passenger ferry across the mouth of Langstone Harbour linking the Ferry Point on the west tip of Hayling Island with Eastney, Portsmouth on Portsea Island.
 The current owner, Baker Trayte Marine Ltd, has operated the ferry since August 2016 following a period of cessation when the previous operation fell into administration in March 2015.

-The ferry operates throughout the year and conveys schoolchildren, commuters, tourists and cyclists and is busy in the summer.
-In winter, there is a significant reduction of use.
-The ferry is scheduled to run hourly but will run more frequently in peak and if the ferry becomes full.
+The ferry operates throughout the year and conveys schoolchildren, commuters, tourists and cyclists.
+The summer is busier than the winter.
+The ferry is scheduled to run hourly but will run more frequently in peak times and if the ferry becomes full.
 Bicycles are conveyed subject to space.